wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 Yes.
 Our Wazuh Cloud platform has been validated as PCI DSS Level 1 Service Provider compliant.
 The validation was provided by a QSA (Qualified Security Assessor) firm qualified by the PCI Security Standards Council to validate an entity’s adherence to PCI DSS.
 A further detailed explanation can be found `in our blog <https://wazuh.com/blog/wazuh-cloud-platform-achieves-pci-dss-compliance/>`_.

-Will I get support?
+How can I get help?
 -------------------

-Yes, every environment creation includes a standard support 8/5 with 2 healthchecks per year and 8 hours max. response times.
-Premium service holds a 24/7 support coverage with 4 healthchecks per year and 4 hours max. response times.
 Contact us anytime through the **Help** section on your Wazuh Cloud Console.

 Where is Wazuh Cloud Service hosted?
 ------------------------------------

 In AWS.
 This allows us to provide a quality service guaranteed by Amazon Web Services.
+We include regions such as  US east, US west, Europe or Asia Pacific.

 What is a tier?
 ---------------